ALKANNAD/CrackVision/README.md

 ## **Overview**

 The manual inspection of concrete structures is a time-consuming, subjective, and often hazardous process.
 This project, CrackVision, presents a deep learning approach to automate this task, improving efficiency and accuracy.
-We compare three state-of-the-art pre-trained convolutional neural network (CNN) architectures—**ResNet50**, **Xception**, and **InceptionV3**—on two distinct classification tasks using public datasets.
+We compare three state-of-the-art pre-trained convolutional neural network (CNN) architectures **ResNet50**, **Xception**, and **InceptionV3** on two distinct classification tasks using public datasets.
 The results demonstrate the high effectiveness of transfer learning for this purpose, with the Xception model achieving a peak accuracy of **99.97%**.

 ## **Publication**